crawley/qcif-extract/README.md

   - `-f` `--filename` `<file>` - CSV output filename; defaults to stdout
   - `-t` `--tablename` `<tablename>` - Alternate database tablename.
   - `-D` `--dryrun` - Dry run-mode.
-Does not connect to the database, but outputs the SQL statements that would be executes and the associated row data.
+Does not connect to the database, but outputs the SQL statements that would be executed and the associated row / parameter data.

+The functionality / parameters for commands varies, depending on specific requirements for reporting:

+  - The `instances` and `projects` commands require a year and month for the usage information.
+They will typically *replace* the table rows for that year and month.
+Other commands will replace all rows in the associated table.
+  - The `instances` command has a `--qriscloud` option.
+If set, the `nectar_qriscloud_usage` table is updated.
+If not, the `nectar_usage` table is updated.
+  - The `--legacy` option (where available) causes an older "schema" to be used for the CSV or table.
+  - The `homes` command only works with `--csv`.